Human-Computer Interaction

 Course Requirements

-Class attendance is essential for meeting the objectives of this course.
-Students are required to attend the synchronous class meetings.
-Active participation in this course, through many forms such as class discussions, small group break-outs, teamwork, is expected.
+Active participation in this course, through many forms such as class discussions, small group break-outs, teamwork, is highly encouraged.

 • Identify a problem that could be addressed through the development and deployment of a web app.